 Philippe has also developed an integrative coaching supervision approach, which he practices on a one-to-one basis and with groups.

 Since 1999, he is principal of Rosinski & Company, an international network organization that helps leaders, teams and organizations unleash their human potential to achieve sustainable high performance.
 Previously, he was the Director of Custom Programs at the Center for Creative Leadership Europe.

-Philippe Rosinski is a professor in the MBA program for global managers at the Kenichi Ohmae Graduate School of Business in Tokyo, Japan.
-He is also a visiting professor at the University of Economics in Prague, Czech Republic.
+Since 2008, Philippe Rosinski is a professor in the MBA program for global managers at the Kenichi Ohmae Graduate School of Business in Tokyo, Japan.

 His goal is to help people honor their true desires, live happier and more productive lives.
 His approach fosters genuine commitment, essential for sustainable high performance.
 It enables people to make the most of differences, to build thriving teams and organizations, and to bring a constructive contribution to society.